forestgrape/coronavirus/8_data/monitoring.md

 6. Monitoring respiratory diseases: influenza and common colds.
 7. Tests for travel permissions, quarantine cancel and so on.

-### Testing Priorities at Low Incidence
+#### Testing Priorities at Low Incidence
 1. Testing of risk patients.
 Reason: An appropriate treatment from early on.
 2. Health care workers and other groups with contact to risk groups
 3. Tests to do contact tracing and quarantine cancel
 4. Tests to estimate the overall incidence (travel test below can give an indication).
 Reason: When the incidence is high, a different tactics for controlling can be appropriate.
 5. Tests for travel permissions and so on.

+### Practical Testing Methods
+Depending on the situation different testing methods are adequate.
+Early morning saliva has a good detection rate of about 70% (high specificity with PCR; slightly lower sensitivity and lower specificity with antigen test.) and is easy to sample.
+So for most situations early morning saliva is recommended.
+Further discussed in the chapter [Diagnosis and Viral Load](../3_medical/diagnosis_and_viral_load.md) section [Diagnosis Suggestions by Test Goal](../3_medical/diagnosis_and_viral_load.md#diagnosis-suggestions-by-test-goal).

-## On Numbers
+## From Numbers to Measures
 [in work]

-Assumptions:
+##### Assumptions and Comments
-* fatality rate of .25% i.e. 1 in 400 (The [death rate](../3_medical/covid19.md#fatality-rate) depends on many factors and varies considerably);
+* _Fatality Rate:_ Fatality rate of .25% i.e. 1 in 400 (The [death rate](../3_medical/covid19.md#fatality-rate) depends on many factors and varies considerably);
+  * The **[fatality rate](../3_medical/covid19.md#fatality-rate) depends on many factors and varies considerably** for different regions and population groups.
+  * The numbers below are for a __population without immunity in risk groups__ (mainly people without a good immune system).
+Increased resistance can be increased
+    * via the acquired immune system by previous infections or vaccines
+    * via the overall immune system by a healthy living including daily movement.
+    * As it is known by summer 21, overly strict measures can diminish the immune defense against covid.

+* _Numbers:_
+  * The **numbers vary** across regions and hospitals capacities, population structure and how the infections are distributed across the population.
+  * The current numbers need to be estimated.
+The death count detects infections happened about 20 days in the past.
+The counts from contact tracing or testing symptomatic are a few days in the past.

+* _Covid Cases:_
   * average disease duration 10 days;
+  * The case counts are the **actual infected** and not only the positive tested.
+  * The case counts/incidence can be higher for young people without directly affecting the death counts/hospital beds, so the case counts/incidences are averages for the population groups with the **possibility for severe Covid**.
+  * the Covid cases should be **lower in dry air settings** (e.g.during cold seasons), since aerosol transmission yields more severe cases and is hard to control and prevent.
+Immune protection can be built up in humid-air seasons (e.g. summer in moderate climate zones) but not in dry-air seasons.

-Notations and Equivalences:
+##### Notations and Equivalences
 * all counts are day counts unless noted otherwise
 * case count per million inhabitants per day = 400 * death count per million inhabitants per day (assuming 1 death in 400)
 * total current infected per million = 10 * case count per million per day (assuming 10 day infection duration)
 * K = 1000 e.g. 10 K = 10'000

-### Numbers and Comments
-[in work and to be checked]
-* The **numbers vary** across regions and hospitals capacities, population structure and how the infections are distributed across the population.
-* The **[fatality rate](../3_medical/covid19.md#fatality-rate) depends on many factors and varies considerably** for different regions and population groups.
-Extends the [strategy section](#strategy).
-* The case counts are the **actual infected** and not only the positive tested.
-* The case counts/incidence can be higher for young people without directly affecting the death counts/hospital beds, so the case counts/incidences are averages for the population groups with the **possibility for severe Covid**.
-[in work]
-* the numbers should be **lower during cold seasons**, since aerosol transmission is very hard to control.
-Some immune protection can be built up in warm seasons but not in cold season.
-* The current numbers need to be estimated.
-The death count detects infections happened about 20 days in the past.
-The counts from contact tracing or testing symptomatic are a few days in the past.
-* The numbers below are for a __population without immunity in risk groups__ (mainly people without a good immune system).
-Immunity can be acquired by previous infections or vaccines.
+##### On Numbers

+> written for autumn/winter 2020; as of summer 2021 the goal is with appropriate preparations such as healthy living and vaccination of high risk groups and early diagnosis combined with early adequate treatments to reduce Covid deaths while keeping overall health in mind (Following the [Strategy](../7_social/controlling.md#strategy) discussed on the controlling page).
+Most measures (including vaccines) have their costs and risks

 total current infected in percent  | total current infected per million | case count per million inhabitants per day | death count per million inhabitants per day | comment if the estimated values are for several days greater and *no* adequate measures in place
 --------|--------|------|--------|---
 0.2%   |2 K     | 200  |  ~.5   | if less or not increasing or mainly young infected: loose rules, self responsibility